Council on Accreditation

 SAFE HAVEN I & II

-Grateful Girls Safe Havens are state licensed facilities in Milwaukee, WI that provide short-term residential housing exclusively for young ladies who are survivors of human trafficking.
+Grateful Girls Safe Havens are state licensed facilities in Milwaukee, WI that provide short-term residential housing exclusively for young ladies who are survivors of human trafficking, as well as those facing disabilities.

 COMMUNITY RESOURCE CENTER

-A community boutique delivering clothing and accessories, while offering job training and placement to adults, high-risk youth, and survivors of human trafficking.
+A community boutique delivering clothing and accessories, while offering job training and placement to adults, high-risk youth, survivors of human trafficking, and women with disabilities.

 STAY OUT THE